Gulf Atlantic Diocese: History

 After the birth of the Anglican Church in North America, the now called Anglican Alliance of North Florida and South Georgia reunited at Advent Christian Village, in Dowling Park, Florida, in a move to pass from a "Diocese in creation" to a full diocese in the newly created church, on August 29, 2009.
 In the reunion, 47 clergy delegates and 39 lay delegates were present in representation of 20 churches.
 The Inaugural Synod ratified a Constitution and Canons, electing Neil G. Lebhar as the first bishop of the new diocese.
 At the final meeting, the name of Gulf Atlantic Diocese was chosen for the new diocese.

 The Provincial Council of the Anglican Church in North America, held on December 11, 2009, in Toronto, Canada, accepted as a full member the Gulf Atlantic Diocese and recognized Neil Lebhar as their first bishop.

 On April 30, 2012, Lebhar announced in his pastoral letter that John E. Miller III, from Melbourne, Florida, of the Anglican Mission in the Americas, recently disaffiliated from the Anglican Church of Rwanda, would be received at the Gulf Atlantic Diocese as an Assisting Bishop for at least six months, as a temporary measure until the future of the AMiA is defined.
 It was also suggested the possible affiliation of some of his 20 congregations to the Diocese.
 Miller, as an Assisting Bishop, a newly created position, will be in charge of the process of transition of the AMiA parishes.

 The diocese announced that St. Peter's Anglican Church in Tallahassee, Florida, had been declared the new cathedral, St Peter's Cathedral, in January 2018.

-On 27 August 2022, The Rev'd Charles Alexander Farmer was ordained to the episcopacy and consecrated as the second Ordinary of the diocese at St Peter's Cathedral.
+On 27 August 2022, the Rev. Charles Alexander Farmer was ordained to the episcopacy and consecrated as the second Ordinary of the diocese at St Peter's Cathedral.

+Parishes

+Notable parishes in the Gulf Atlantic Diocese include: